thephez/backup-readme/platform/markdown/introduction-what-is-dash.md

   "html": "<div></div>\n\n<style>\n .markdown-body img {\n float: right;\n margin-left: 30px;\n /*width: 25%;*/\n max-width: 25%; /*400px;*/\n height: auto;  \n}\n</style>"
 }
 [/block]
-Dash is a next generation, p2p payments network and cryptocurrency where transactions are recorded on the blockchain: a decentralized, distributed, public ledger.
-It provides users with a digital currency that is secure, portable, and fungible.
+Dash is the world's first and longest-running [DAO](https://www.investopedia.com/tech/what-dao/), a cryptocurrency that has stood the test of time, a truly decentralized and open source project built without a premine, [ICO](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp), or venture capital investment.
+Dash is the only solution on the market today developing a decentralized API as an integral part of its [Web3](https://en.wikipedia.org/wiki/Web3) stack, making it the first choice for developers creating unstoppable apps.

+Dash is built on battle-tested technology including Bitcoin and Cosmos Tendermint, and implements cutting-edge threshold signing features on masternodes to guarantee transaction finality in little more than a second.
+Dash is fast, private, secure, decentralized, and open-source, your first choice for truly decentralized Web3 services and for earning yield in return for providing infrastructure services.

 # Key Advantages

 ## Industry Leading Security

-The Dash network is the most secure blockchain-based payments network, thanks to technological innovations such as ChainLocks.
+The Dash network is the most secure blockchain-based payments network, thanks to technological innovations such as [ChainLocks](#chainlocks).
 This mitigates the risk of 51% attacks, forcing any would-be malicious actor to successfully attack both the mining layer and the [masternode](#masternodes) layer.
 To attack both layers, a malicious actor would have to spend a large amount of Dash in order to dictate false entries to the blockchain, thereby raising the price of Dash in the process.
 Therefore, a successful attack would be cost prohibitive due to the large percentage of Dash's total market required to attempt it.

 ## Stable and Long Lasting Governance